OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_604.rst

 - `Add PCI devices support to GO bindings <https://github.com/OpenNebula/one/issues/5518>`__.
 - `Fix Sunstone does not use oneflow_server variable <https://github.com/OpenNebula/one/issues/5452>`__.
 - `Add Guest MTU option in VMtemplate wizard <https://github.com/OpenNebula/one/issues/5527>`__.
+- `Fix LXD container not rebootig when a NIC was attached <https://github.com/OpenNebula/one/issues/5521>`__.